 8. Don’t love stuff?
 Walk away.

 If you don’t see anything you’re really loving, walk away.
 Yeah, items cost less than they do at retail, but in most designer sales’ cases, they’re still not cheap.
-Even if you waited for two hours to get into that Phillip Lim sale and nothing catches your eye or looks on you, walk away.
+Even if you waited for two hours to get into that Phillip Lim sale and nothing catches your eye or looks good on you, walk away.
 And remember that there’s a reason why most sales have so much overstock—there’s not much demand.